Franzel/aeScripts/SequenceLayers/readme.md

 #### ASL Features:
 - Sequence as many layers as you want
-- Define a custom time span between the first and last layers, and the script will re-order then evenly.
+- Define a custom time span between the first and last layers, and the script will re-order then evenly
 - You can decide if you want our sequence to start from the current playhead time or from the beginning of the composition.
-- Decide if you want to stack the layers in descending or ascending order.
+- Decide if you want to stack the layers in descending or ascending order
-- Set an amount of random if you feel that even spacing too rigid and want a more organic result.
+- Set an amount of random if you feel that even spacing too rigid and want a more organic result
 - Extend the Out-Points of the selected layers to the end of the composition
-- Reset all the layers to the beginning of your comp
+- Reset all the layers to the beginning of your Comp

 #### Compatibility:
-ASL has been tested on AE CC 2014 and 2015 in Mac OSX No guarantee that it will run smoothly on Windows or in a different AE version.
+ASL has been tested on AE CC 2014 and 2015 in Mac OSX.
+No guarantee that it will run smoothly on Windows or in a different AE version.
 Compatibility list will be added as the script is tested on different versions.